malcolmpanama/Malcolm-Portfolio/README.md

 Data Science and Machine Learning portfolio

 # [Project  1: Data cleaning ](https://github.com/malcolmpanama/python/blob/main/Data%20Science%20and%20Machine%20Learning/Data%20Cleaning/Wines%20data%20cleaning%20(1).ipynb)
+* Data cleaning involve different techniques based on the problem and the data type.
+Different methods can be applied with each has its own trade-offs.
+* Overall, incorrect data is either removed, corrected, or imputed.
-* Clean a database then use machine learning to predict the prices of the missing value
+* In this project I attempt to clean a database then use machine learning to predict the prices of the missing value
-* Showcase data cleaning techniques like , drop rows, replace null values with unknown or 0s then we will predict the missing value with a model.
+* My goal is to showcase data cleaning techniques like , drop rows, replace null values with unknown or 0s then we will predict the missing value with a model.
 * For example.
 *	drop the rows containing Null values
 *	drop the columns containing Null values